 I’ve cruised enough to have met friends that unfortunately have fallen ill and cruise lines don’t play games with sick passengers.
 A cold though is different than other illnesses such as flu, but sometimes symptoms can be similar.
 The most important thing here is that if you have digestive ailments or fever in addition to cold symptoms make sure to seek immediate medical attention since that could be something more severe.
+To be the best patient, make sure to document your specific symptoms.

 Consider Confining Yourself to Your Cabin